All courses are taught in French and are open to all students in the program unless otherwise noted.

 A thematic survey of Parisian architecture from the Roman era to the present.
 Individual monuments and their architectural idiosyncrasies are studied in their historical and sociological contexts, with emphasis on urban development.
 Guided visits to monuments and sites.
 AES *

-This course provides an introduction to film criticism and analyzes the relationship between artistic creation and film technique.
-The common theme will be how the city of Paris is portrayed by French directors (Renoir, Carne, Godard, Truffaut, among others) and in representative Hollywood films.
+An introduction to film criticism, analyzing the relationship between artistic creation and film technique.
+The common theme will be how the city of Paris is portrayed in French films by directors including Renoir, Carne, Godard, and Truffaut, and in representative Hollywood films.
 AES, MOD

 French Written Expression